-Travel within some parts of the state is unrestricted, however, if you are working with remote Aboriginal communities, additional guidelines will be in place.
-Some businesses will require you to sign-in; the easiest way to do this is by using the Service NSW mobile app.
+If you are working with remote Aboriginal communities, additional guidelines will be in place.
+Some businesses will require you to sign in; the easiest way to do this is by using the Service NSW mobile app.

 You can travel to Queensland, provided you have not been to a Covid-19 hotspot within the last 14 days.
-All of NSW, SA and VIC are currently considered hotspots.
+Current hotspots include all of NSW, parts of Victoria, the NT and the ACT.